Learn About the Benefits of Compression Therapy During Diabetes Awareness Month

 Compression therapy can help address many of the unpleasant side effects of having diabetes — and even prevent the onset of some symptoms.
 Here are five benefits of compression therapy for diabetics:

 Diabetes negatively affects your circulation because high levels of blood glucose can damage blood vessels and cause plaque to build up, which impedes the blood’s ability to flow.
 Blood vessel damage can occur in the legs and feet in particular because gravity pulls on your blood and causes it to pool there, straining already compromised veins and valves.
-Fortunately, wearing compression socks can help combat the negative effects that diabetes has on your circulation.
+Fortunately, wearing compression socks can help combat the negative effects that diabetes has on your venous blood flow.
 These socks provide graduated pressure, starting stronger at the ankle and then tapering up the leg.
 This gentle pressure encourages the blood to keep moving, rather than pooling in your feet and lower legs.

 Swelling — aka edema — is a common side effect of diabetes.
 This swelling often occurs in the limbs, which is called peripheral edema.
 Diabetes can cause edema because the venous damage or increased pressure causes the capillaries to leak fluid into surrounding tissues, resulting in swelling.
 Compression socks can help reduce swelling because the tight fabric doesn’t allow the skin to expand, instead forcing the collected fluids to disperse.
 The socks also encourage lymph and other fluids to keep flowing, rather than giving into gravity and pooling in the feet.
 It can be hard to stuff your swollen feet into compression socks after they’re already expanded, so it’s usually a good idea to put on compression socks first thing in the morning, before your feet have a chance to swell.